 Polycystic Ovarian Syndrome (PCOS) is a gynecological problem that affects 1 in 10 women.
 Symptoms include irregular cycles, weight gain, excessive growth of facial or body hair, severe acne, and metabolic problems.
-In honor of PCOS Awareness Month last month, one of our patients decided to share her story in the hope that others will benefit from learning about the condition.
-Patient “Julie T.” is a 28 year old who had been struggling with symptoms for more than a decade before coming to Reply with concerns about her health.
+In honor of PCOS Awareness Month, one of our patients decided to share her story in the hope that others will benefit from learning about the condition.
+Patient “Julie T.” had been struggling with symptoms for more than a decade before coming to Reply with concerns about her health.

 When Julie T. was first diagnosed with PCOS, her doctor advised her to go on the birth control pill or risk becoming infertile.
 It is very common for women to be prescribed the birth control pill for PCOS, and the Pill can improve symptoms like acne and hair growth.
 Ultimately, though, this course of treatment doesn’t help cure the underlying medical problem and can mask disease progression.
 In this case, it left Julie feeling unsure about her options and the best course of action: